bnpannell/MEIS_Methodology/README.md

     -Example: "_aggregated_doespending_statewide.csv"

 ## Additional Notes
-If you are repeating the 2021 California study, pay attention to what sections of the "DEPRECATED_ruN_analysis_master.R" you are running.
+If you are repeating the 2021 study, pay attention to what sections of the "DEPRECATED_run_analysis_master.R" code you are running.
 There is a break between obtaining, filtering and cleaning data where the user will have to manually edit errors in the data and save the files to the correct folders before continuing the code.
 See ([Link to documentation]) for detailed instructions.

-The "run_analysis_master.R"" code follows similar conventions, but is updated to correct errors in data in a more automated way.
+The "run_analysis_master.R" code follows similar conventions, but is updated to correct errors in the data in a more automated way.
 Follow instructions in the code comments.